-Do Weighted Blankets Work For Stress & Anxiety?
+Do Weighted Blankets Work For Stress?

-Judging from the comments and the reviews from our customers, weighted blankets work astonishingly well when it comes to reducing symptoms of anxiety and stress.
+Judging from the comments and the reviews from our customers, weighted blankets work astonishingly well when it comes to reducing symptoms of stress.
 Most people comment on how they feel instantly relaxed and calm after covering, which might have a lot to do with the switch to the parasympathetic nervous system that is triggered by the additional weight.

 There’s one study that’s of particular interest here, and it was done on patients undergoing a wisdom tooth extraction.
-Known as one of the most anxiety-inducing procedures in dentistry, it was the perfect opportunity to put the question of “do weighted blankets really work” for these types of issues to the test.
+Known as one of the most stress-inducing procedures in dentistry, it was the perfect opportunity to put the question of “do weighted blankets really work” for these types of issues to the test.
 What the researchers found was that, under the weighted blankets, the patients showed more activity in the part of the nervous system that is in control during times of low stress.
-This means that their parasympathetic nervous system kicked in, reducing high anxiety generally associated with this type of surgery.
+This means that their parasympathetic nervous system kicked in, reducing high stress generally associated with this type of surgery.

-Read our extensive post on how weighted blankets work for stress and anxiety issues to learn more.
+Read our extensive post on how weighted blankets work for stress issues to learn more.
 Of course, if you have any questions at all, send us a message - we’re always more than happy to help!

-Do Weighted Blankets Work For Insomnia?
+Do Weighted Blankets Work For Troubled Sleep?